pantheon-systems/documentation/source/content/guides/sso/03-sso-organizations.md

 - User is redirected to the configured IdP.

-- The IdP authenticates the user and then redirects the user to their Pantheon Dashboard.
+- The IdP authenticates the user and then redirects the user to Pantheon.

 <Alert title="Note"  type="info" >